microsoft/TypeScript-Handbook/pages/Basic Types.md

 console.log(x[5].toString()); // Error, Property '5' does not exist on type '[string, number]'.
 ```

-Union types are an advanced topic that we'll cover in a later chapter.

 # Enum

 A helpful addition to the standard set of datatypes from JavaScript is the `enum`.